-The Middle Wind River Project is being implemented in collaboration with the Washington Department of Fish and Wildlife, the National Wild Turkey Federation, and the U.S. Forest Service.
-This project is set to enhance 132 acres of Merriam's wild turkey habitat on the Gifford Pinchot National Forest on the Mount Adams Ranger District.
+The Middle Wind River Project is being implemented in collaboration with the Washington Department of Fish and Wildlife, the National Wild Turkey Federation, and the U.S. Forest Service to enhance Merriam's wild turkey habitat on the Gifford Pinchot National Forest on the Mount Adams Ranger District.
 The project area has acreage classified as winter range habitat for use by big game and has year-round use by Merriam's turkeys.
 The objectives of this work are 1) to increase available forage and year-round, diversified habitat, and 2) to encourage redistribution of Merriam's turkeys from private lands adjacent to the project area to public lands.